awsimaya/lab-LambdaSQSTest/SQS Lab.md

 3. Select **Python 3.6** as the runtime
 4. Expand **Choose or create an execution role** by clicking on it
 5. Select **Use an existing role** under **Execution role** section
-6. Select the same role you created earlier for the **sendmessage** lambda function.
+6. Select the same role you created earlier for the **<Your_Name>-sendmessage** lambda function.
 See screenshot below for details
 ![readmessage](./images/readmessage.png)
 7. Click **Create function**
 8. Replace the default code with the code below